onepub-dev/barrel_create/README.md

 which contain at least three dart libraries.

-If you pass a directory, but don't specify the --recursive option, then a barrel file will be created even if no dart files exist in the directory (i.e. threshold is ignored).
+If you pass a directory, but don't specify the --recursive option, then a barrel file will be created even if only a two dart files exist in the directory (i.e. threshold is set to 2).

+> If there is only a single library in a directory it makes no sense to have a barrel file.

 You can change the threshold by passing the --threshold (-t) flag